petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-server-administration-panel/configuring-external-services.md

 ## Enabling Xuggler

 By default, Documents and Media doesn't generate previews for audio and video files.
 Using Liferay's Xuggler integration, you can convert and generate previews for these files.
-If you don't already have Xuggler installed on your server, you can install it via External Services tab under Server Server Administration.
+If you don't already have Xuggler installed on your server, you can install it when you enable it in Server Administration.

 ```{tip}
 Xuggler requires glibc version 2.6 or later on Linux.